Assistive Technology at Northwestern

 Accessibility to Electronic Information

 The term accessibility is used to describe whether a user with a disability is able to input information into a computer and retrieve and use the output effectively.
 Accessibility can involve the use of assistive technology such as a modified keyboard or mouse, an adjustable desk, screen readers, screen enlargers, or speech recognition software.
 Accessibility also extends to the Internet.

-To achieve accessibility on the NUIT website, NUIT follows guidelines when creating and maintaining web pages to incorporate web features that people with disabilities—including people who are blind or visually impaired, deaf or hard of hearing, and people with mobility impairments—can perceive, navigate, interact with, and understand.
+To achieve accessibility on the Northwestern IT website, Northwestern IT follows guidelines when creating and maintaining web pages to incorporate web features that people with disabilities—including people who are blind or visually impaired, deaf or hard of hearing, and people with mobility impairments—can perceive, navigate, interact with, and understand.

-Some Northwestern Smart Classrooms are equipped with assistive listening devices that transmit audio into the room from a podium, handheld, or lavaliere microphone.
+Some Northwestern learning spaces are equipped with assistive listening devices that transmit audio into the room from a podium, handheld, or lavaliere microphone.
 A direct auditory amplified signal is sent to the user via portable receivers with earphones and volume controls.

 Chicago Smart Classrooms: